 General Martin Dempsey: [00:31:24] You know, that's such a good point, Jordan.
 And I teach a course at Duke in how to be a trusted advisor.
 It's really interesting because we were talking about our youth, our days when we were younger, and how we were ambitious and so optimistic and so confident.
 Not just Duke students, but I teach a lot of graduate students and they are really convinced that within weeks, maybe months of graduation, there'll be CEOs and congressmen and senators and, and of course some of them, maybe even many or most of them will be, but it's not going to happen in a couple of weeks.
 So what I try to persuade them is that you really want to learn about how to be a trusted advisor first, and then you will eventually have the knowledge, experience, and character to become a leader.
 And I think I've managed to persuade them over the course of a semester.

 [00:32:15] And one of the things I do is I use my own experiences, I call it leading up because that's really what a trusted advisor does.
 He leads, but he's not leading down.
 He or she is leading laterally and up and it requires certain attributes.
 It requires candor.
 I mean, it requires the ability to communicate.
 It requires a sense of timing.
-You have to know -- I mean, I can tell you stories about working with President Obama where you know, I really wanted to get a particular military decision, whether it was true levels in Iraq or Afghanistan or some deployment issue or a budget issue affecting the military.
-And in my early days as chairman, I would just kind of go over and deploy my argument whenever I could get there.
+You have to know -- I mean, I can tell you stories about working with President Obama where you know, I really wanted to get a particular military decision, whether it was troop levels in Iraq or Afghanistan or some deployment issue or a budget issue affecting the military.
+And in my early days as Chairman, I would just kind of go over and deploy my argument whenever I could get there.
 I mean, it was all a matter of chronological time.
 And then somebody said to me once, "You'd be better off if you had a sense of the other kind of time."
 And I said, "What's that?"
 And they said, "The right time."
 And I said, "Well, what do you mean by that?"
 And they said, and they used the two Greek words, Chronos and Kairos.
 Chronos is chronological time.
 Kairos is the right time.
-It's kind of like if I asked you, did you ask your wife to marry you anytime, or did you kind of pick the time?
+It's kind of like if I asked you, “Did you ask your wife to marry you anytime, or did you kind of pick the time?”

 Jordan Harbinger: [00:33:27] Yeah.

 Jordan Harbinger: [00:33:48] Yeah, I can imagine.
 It's just you're just one person in their ear at any given time.
 And you really have to pick everything from timing to delivery and the idea that, "It's advice only, no ultimatums" makes sense.
 But I'm wondering what the rationale behind that is.
-Because it seems you are almost in life-and-death conflicts, wartime situations.
-It seems like, yes, the President is the commander-in-chief, but they don't know more about this stuff than you do.
+Because it seems you are almost in life-and-death conflicts, wartime situations, it seems like, yes, the President is the Commander In Chief, but they don't know more about this stuff than you do.

 General Martin Dempsey: [00:34:15] No.